MovingBlocks/Logistics/jenkins/README.md

 ## GitHub OAuth

+The "live" https://jenkins.terasology.io instance is paired with https://github.com/organizations/MovingBlocks/settings/applications/132034

-Create a new OAuth application in a place like https://github.com/organizations/Terasology/settings/applications and write down the client id and secret.
+To experiment with a new/temporary one consider creating a new OAuth application in a place like https://github.com/organizations/Terasology/settings/applications and write down the client id and secret.

 * Homepage URL should be something like https://jenkins.terasology.io
 * Make sure the Authorization callback URL is something like https://jenkins.terasology.io/securityRealm/finishLogin